 In your community, watch for markers indicating where natural gas pipelines are located.
 Pipeline markers include the phone number you should use in case of an emergency.

-For more information on natural gas safety, please contact Greenville Utilities at 551-1587 or visit us at www.guc.com.
+If you would like more information on natural gas safety, please contact GUC at 551-1587 or visit us at guc.com.